Adrien Niyonshuti: Post-retirement and coaching activities

-After the 2012 London Olympic Games Niyonshuti immediately felt he wanted to offer the chance for aspiring cyclists in his country to experience the power of cycling, to instill hope and to pass on its positive values to future generations.
+After the 2012 London Olympic Games, Niyonshuti immediately felt he wanted to offer the chance for aspiring cyclists in his country to experience the power of cycling, instil hope and pass on its positive values to future generations.
 The Adrien Niyonshuti Cycling Academy idea was born and the first location chosen was his home town of Rwamagana.
-Along with support from Team Africa Rising and the Rising from Ashes Foundation the academy was officially launched in the August 2013.
-The Academy ran successfully until December 31, 2022 producing two professional gravel cyclists signed by Team Amani and Eric Muhoza, who was signed for the 2023 season by Team BikeAid.
-Eric Muhoza is Adrien's cousin.
-Adrien closed his Academy at the end of 2022, to focus on his work developing African cyclists in Europe and as a consultant for the National Cycling Team of Benin.
-Adrien worked as the Directeur Sportif for Team Benin A at the 2022 Tour du Benin.
+Along with support from Team Africa Rising and the Rising from Ashes Foundation, the academy was officially launched in August 2013.
+The Academy ran successfully until December 31, 2022, producing two professional gravel cyclists signed by Team Amani and Eric Muhoza, who was signed for the 2023 season by Team BikeAid.
+Eric Muhoza is Niyonshuti's cousin.
+Niyonshuti closed his Academy at the end of 2022 to focus on his work developing African cyclists in Europe and as a consultant for the National Cycling Team of Benin.
+Niyonshuti worked as the Directeur Sportif for Team Benin A at the 2022 Tour du Benin.

-On 14 July 2022, Adrien was invited by the Qhubeka Charity to take part in a high profile promotional event at the Tour de France.
-Qhubeka is the charity of the Tour, and had planned an ascent of the iconic Alpe d'Huez on one of their single-speed Qhubeka bicycles.
-Adrien knows the Qhubeka Charity well, having been part of a large distribution of their bicycles in 2012, and also having attended several distributions of Qhubeka bicycles to schoolchildren during his time on the MTN-Qhubeka/Dimension Data professional team.
+On 14 July 2022, Niyonshuti was invited by the Qhubeka Charity to take part in a high-profile promotional event at the Tour de France.
+Qhubeka is the charity of the Tour and had planned an ascent of the iconic Alpe d'Huez on one of their single-speed Qhubeka bicycles.
+Niyonshuti knows the Qhubeka Charity well, having been part of a large distribution of their bicycles in 2012 and attending several distributions of Qhubeka bicycles to schoolchildren during his time on the MTN-Qhubeka/Dimension Data professional team.

-Adrien completed the ascent of the Alpe d'Huez in an impressive 1 hour 36 minutes, and members of the international media were waiting for him at the finish line.
+Niyonshuti completed the ascent of the Alpe d'Huez in an impressive 1 hour 36 minutes, and members of the international media were waiting for him at the finish line.
 After interviews with leading TV, radio and print media journalists, several articles have appeared, including Cycling Tips and Outdoor Online.